 Do you trust your enemy?
-Obviously no. But ever wondered what potential harm a foe or an unknown source on the internet can make not only in real life but also in the vast android world.
+Obviously no. but ever wondered what potential harm a foe or an unknown source on the internet can make not only in real life but also in the vast android world.
 You must have encountered confusion or threat while accessing or downloading something from an unknown source.
 What’s the difference between the trusted sources and the unknown sources?
-How can these sources harm your phone?
+How can these sources harm your Android phone?
 What to do to safeguard against all these threats.
-Let’s ponder over these questions and have a quick comparison of trusted vs. unknown sources.
+Let’s ponder over these questions and have a quick comparison of trusted sources vs unknown sources.

 What are the Unknown Sources?

-Any Source that is not vetted by Google or any other recognized agency can be termed as unknown source.
-Any company that guarantees the quality, security and the performance of the services on their platforms is trusted and so is their store source.
+Any Source that is not vetted by Google or any other recognized agency can be termed as an unknown source.
+Any company that guarantees the quality, security, and performance of the services on their platforms is trusted and so is their store source.

 For instance, Google play is usually our first choice for downloading games or applications as Google says that you can trust Google Play and we ourselves trust Google.
-Amazon and Samsung are other companies which provide its users with a secure option to access their services, download things and do other kinds of stuff.
-Even today, all big and known companies are rolling off their own play stores to avail services.
+Amazon and Samsung are other companies that provide their users with a secure option to access their services, download things, and do other kinds of stuff.
+Even today, all big and known companies are rolling off their own play stores to avail of services.

 But what if the stuff we are searching for isn’t available on these trusted platforms or are paid?
 And the same service is available on unknown platforms but is not trusted!